Electric vs. Pneumatic Actuators

 Should you use electric or pneumatic actuators in your industrial application?
 It can be a complicated decision to make, as they're functionally similar, but have some key differences.

-Pneumatic Linear Actuator
+Pneumatic Linear Actuators

 Pneumatic actuators are cylinders that are driven by compressed air.
 They are best suited to applications that require a high force and speed with a defined stroke.
 The pros and cons of pneumatic linear actuators include: